 This was another section in an application form for a Civil Service job.
 It began, “Effectiveness in this area means focusing on delivering timely performance with energy and taking responsibility and accountability for quality outcomes.
 For all staff, it’s about working to agreed goals and activities and dealing with challenges in a responsive and constructive way.”
 Example question: Tell us about a time when you had to sacrifice quality in order to speed up a project.

-Competency-based Questions I have had
+Competency-based Questions I have been asked

 Here are some competency-based questions that I had to answer in one of my application forms for a university job which involved coaching, mentoring and supporting students and recent graduates to develop and launch their businesses.
 I answered these questions using the STAR technique and was successful in being shortlisted for interview: